pnpm/pnpm/.changeset/afraid-news-cheat.md

 "pnpm": patch
 ---

-"pnpm pack" should work as expected when prepack modifies the manifest.
+`pnpm pack` should work as expected when "prepack" modifies the manifest [#7558](https://github.com/pnpm/pnpm/pull/7558).